 Telemedicine has taken the medical world by storm in the wake of COVID-19.
-In the span of about ten days, I went from seeing every patient live in my office to seeing about one person a week face to face.
+In the span of about ten days, I went from seeing every patient live in my office to see about one person a week face to face.
 Telemedicine is now the expected norm when I see patients.
 In fact, in most cases, we won’t see someone in the office unless they’ve been screened first with a telemedicine visit.

 Interestingly, my practice had been considering telemedicine for years, but we never took the necessary steps.
 It felt like a lot of work to set it up given how well the current system had been working.
 Plus, I was personally skeptical about the utility of video visits.
 In medical school, the importance of a good physical exam is hammered into you.
 I have always prided myself on my physical exam skills, which has been reinforced by my finding important, subtle abnormalities on exams on many occasions over the years that likely resulted in better outcomes.
 Telemedicine seemed to completely abandon the physical exam, so how useful could it be?